 Laminate floors are a popular choice for many homeowners because they are durable and easy to maintain.
 However, laminate floors can be susceptible to scratches if they are not properly protected.
 There are several things you can do to protect your laminate floors from scratches:

-1. Use rugs or mats at all entryways.
+1. Use rugs or mats in all entryways.
 This will help to catch any dirt, sand, or other debris that could potentially scratch the floor.

 3. Avoid using harsh cleaning chemicals on the floor.
 Stick to mild soaps and avoid abrasive scrubbers which could damage the surface of the laminate.